-Rapid Object Detection", IEEE Workshop on Object Tracking and Classification this space we define combinatorial functions of Boolean operators to form complex hypotheses that model any logical proposition.
+RelCom: Relational Combinatorics Features for Rapid Object Detection this space we define combinatorial functions of Boolean operators to form complex hypotheses that model any logical proposition.
 In case these coefficients are associated with the pixel coordinates, they encapsulate higher order spatial structure within the object window.
 Our results on benchmark datasets prove that the boosted RelCom features can match the performance of HOG features of SVM-RBF while providing 5X speed up and significantly outperform SVM-linear while reducing the false alarm rate 5X~20X.
 In case of intensity features the improvement in false alarm rate over SVM-RBF is 14X with a 128X speed up.